 Many culinary herbs and spices act as herbal pain remedies because they help reduce inflammation.
-You can keep your fires in check by including your favorites from the list below liberally in your diet.
+You can keep your fires in check and add flavor to your food by including herbs and spices from the list below liberally in your diet.

 For chronic pain conditions, often termed an -itis (meaning inflammation), try a two pronged approach.
 Orally take slower acting herbs daily and use fast-acting remedies such as menthol or capsaicin cream in the troublesome area for immediate symptom relief.

-Cayenne pepper (Capsicum annuum) provides quick pain relief in liniments and creams, and works well for arthritis, shingles, lower back, neck, and nerve pain.
+Cayenne pepper (Capsicum annuum) is a favorite in liniments and creams for providing quick relief for arthritis, shingles, lower back, neck, and nerve pain.
 Keep away from eyes and broken skin because it stings!